Cervicogenic Headache: Lasting Benefits of MSK Care

 Check out a sample of ChiroUp’s Cervicogenic Headache condition report in the link attached.

-You can create customizable reports like the one attached for 100+ different conditions in a matter of seconds.
+You can create customizable reports like the one attached for 100+ different conditions in seconds.
 Have you built a report yet?
 Visit our Plans & Pricing page to see how you can get started for free.

 • Stovner LJ, Hagen K, Jensen R, Katsarava Z, Lipton RB, Scher AI, Steiner TJ, Zwart JA.
 The global burden of headache: a documentation of headache prevalence and disability worldwide.
 Cephalalgia.
 2007 Mar;27(3):193-210.
 Link